Turkey Soup Recipe

 • If your broth tastes flat, a squeeze of lemon juice or a dash of vinegar brightens the whole pot.

-• For extra body, stir in a tablespoon of tomato paste when adding broth—it’s my secret trick for a richer color and taste.
+• For extra body, stir in a tablespoon of Tomato paste when adding broth—it’s my secret trick for a richer color and taste.

 • Leftover herbs?
 Freeze chopped parsley and thyme in ice cube trays with a little broth for quick future soups.